How YouTube erased history in its battle against white supremacy

 But unlike a traditional library, YouTube’s algorithms are designed to recommend related content and reward “watch time,” a formula that too often has led unwitting users down a rabbit hole of conspiracies and hateful ideas.
 Instead of solving that problem, the company’s new policies appeared to throw the baby out with the bathwater — to take down the good with the bad in one fell swoop.

-The company has “a big problem with blanket or ham-handed applications of rules,” said Heidi Beirich, director of the Intelligence Project for the anti-hate advocacy group the Southern Poverty Law Center.
+The company has “a big problem with blanket or ham-handed applications of rules,” said Heidi Beirich, director of the Intelligence Project for the anti-hate advocacy group the Southern Poverty Law Center (SPLC).
 One of the group’s videos had been removed in the purge.

 [Inside Facebook, the second-class workers who do the hardest job are waging a quiet battle]

-By Thursday, YouTube had reinstated some of the videos, including the Southern Poverty Law Center’s clip, and even put up its own warning labels on some educational content.
+By Thursday, YouTube had reinstated some of the videos, including the SPLC’s clip, and even put up its own warning labels on some educational content.

 But the company also emphasized that it was up to the public to provide context when people are uploading sensitive content or their videos would be taken down.
 YouTube, which until recently adopted an anything-goes approach to user-generated content, now argues that the public may not be able to readily discern the difference between the promotion of a hateful ideology and the act of teaching about it.